sdsmith1981/recaptcha/README.md

 Recaptcha
 =========

-A reCAPTCHA Validator for Laravel 5.
+A reCAPTCHA Validator for Laravel 6.

-> (Looking for a Laravel 4 version?
+- Looking for a Laravel 4 version?
 Pull the latest 1.x tag.
-For Laravel 5.0, pull the latest 2.0 tag.)
+- For Laravel 5.0, pull the latest 2.0 tag.
+- For Laravel 6.0, pull the latest 3.0 tag.

 ## Installation